-Unilever Bangladesh (UBL) is the leading Fast Moving Consumer Goods Company in Bangladesh with a heritage of 50 years and products that are present in 98% of Bangladeshi household.
+Unilever Bangladesh (UBL) is the leading Fast Moving Consumer Goods Company in Bangladesh with a heritage of 50 years and products that are present in 98% of Bangladeshi households.

 UBL started its journey in Bangladesh with the production of soaps in its factory in Kalurghat, Chittagong.
-Over the years the company introduced many affordable brands which won the hearts of Bangladeshis all across the country.
-Today we are present with our brands in almost every household of the country.
+Over the years the company introduced many affordable brands which won the hearts of consumers across the country.
+Today, our brands are present in almost every household in the country.

-UBL is the market leader in 7 of the 8 categories it operates in, with 20 brands spanning across Home and Personal Care and Foods.
+UBL is the market leader in 7 of the 8 categories it operates in, with 20 brands spanning across Home Care, Personal Care and Foods.

 Its operations provide employment to over 10,000 people directly and indirectly through its dedicated suppliers, distributors and service providers.
 99.8% of UBL employees are locals with a large number of local UBL employees now working abroad in other Unilever companies as expatriates.